wolberine/docs/markdown/reference/dash/api.md

 and press the program button/reprogram the Dash, the alarm will still be active unless you explicitly cancel it.

+This `Clock` class is only functional on Dash 1.1 and above hardware.

 #### Clock.alarmExpired()

 Returns `true` if alarm is not set or has expired, false otherwise.